 - Importing & Exporting: Xero has extensive import and export capabilities.
 Most anything can be imported and exported using multiple file forms.
 Importing data can be quite cumbersome and time-consuming, but Xero does give a lot of guidance on how to import data.

 Xero used to offer strong customer support, and while there are still a ton of great support resources available, getting in touch with an actual representative is a lot more difficult.

 Xero has never offered phone support and has relied on email support.
-Users have complained about the lack of phone support forever, but this wasn’t as much of a problem in the past as Xero usually answered emails within an hour or two.
-Now, it can take up to a day to hear back from a representative.
+Users have complained about the lack of phone support forever, but this wasn’t much of a problem before, as Xero usually answered emails within an hour or two.
+Now, it can take up to a day to hear back from a representative and the lack of timely responses is far and away the top complaint among users.
 There is no good way to get a quick answer from Xero.